How to Hang a Heavy Mirror Safely on Any Wall

 French Cleat (Best for Heavy Mirrors)

-A French cleat is a beveled wood strip — one half screws to the wall (into studs), the other to the mirror.
-The mirror hooks over the wall piece.
-This method:
+A French cleat is a beveled wood strip that fastens one half to the wall (into studs) and the other to the mirror back.
+The mirror simply hooks over the wall piece.
+Benefits include:

-How to install: Level the wall cleat, pre-drill into studs, drive 2.5" screws (not drywall screws — use #10 wood screws or lag screws for 75+ lb mirrors).
-Attach the mirror cleat to the back of the mirror frame with short screws.
-Hang.
+How to install: Level the wall cleat, pre-drill into studs, then drive 2.5" screws (use #10 wood screws or lag screws for mirrors over 75 lbs, not drywall screws).
+Attach the mirror cleat to the frame back with short screws.
+Hang the mirror.

 D-Ring Hangers + Wire (Good for 15-50 lbs)

-For this reason, screw D-ring hangers to the back of the frame, run picture wire between them, and hang on two wall hooks anchored to studs.
-Works well for framed mirrors with a solid wood frame.
+Screw D-ring hangers to the mirror frame back, run picture wire between them, and hang on two wall hooks anchored into studs.
+Works well for framed mirrors with solid wood frames.

 Toggle Bolts (When No Stud is Available)

-Consequently, tOGGLER brand toggle bolts hold 60-80 lbs each in 1/2" drywall.
-Use two for redundancy.
+TOGGLER brand toggle bolts hold 60 to 80 lbs each in 1/2" drywall.
+Use two for backup.
 Drill a 1/2" hole, push the toggle through, tighten.
-They're ugly but hidden behind the mirror.
+They stay hidden behind the mirror.

 Common Mistakes We Fix